-My trip started with an early morning pick-up from my hostel, followed by a few more pickups at other locations before we kissed Melbourne’s cold, misty morning goodbye and shot out on our journey towards the Great Ocean Road.
-This being a perfect time to catch up on sleep from an early wakeup or a big night out before, like myself, We drive through the southern west of Victoria for two hours, passing through miles of lush, beautiful greenland before arriving at our first stop, Winchelsea, a small town with an interesting history about the origins of the rabbit and fox.
+My trip started with an early morning pick-up from my hostel.
+Followed by a few more pickups at other locations before we kissed Melbourne’s cold, misty morning goodbye.
+And shot out on our journey towards the Great Ocean Road.
+This being a perfect time to catch up on sleep from an early wakeup.
+Or a big night out before, like myself.
+We drive through the southern west of Victoria for two hours, passing through miles of lush, beautiful greenland.
+Before arriving at our first stop, Winchelsea, a small town with an interesting history about the origins of the rabbit and fox.
 A short and sweet stop came to an end after visiting a cafe before boarding the bus to begin the real journey towards the Great Ocean Road.

-The Tweleve Apostles
+Travelling to Tweleve Apostles

 More farmland passes.
 Our tour bus was accompanied by dazzling beams radiating from the rising sun—truly a trip of impense natural beauty.
 We approach our first stop, the Twelve Apostles; although there are only seven in total, these amazing land masses stand about 200 meters from the shore, certainly a decent length for new profile pictures or just pictures in general.
 We were on a deck at the top of the hill, looking out over the shores.
 Our amazing tour guide informed us of some fascinating facts about these marvelous limestone giants.
 Such as… The 12 Apostles were originally called the Sow and Piglets but renamed for better marketing, or that the 12 apostles are mostly made of marine animals bones.